DEADLINE: Hand-delivered or postmarked by 5:00pm, Monday, October 31, 2011

-Writers Schedule Summary: The bulk of the activities take place between January and June, with a few things later in the year.
+Writers Schedule Summary: The bulk of the activities at Jack Straw take place between January and June, with podcasts and more readings and other events throughout the community in the second half of the year.

 January: Required get together for all participating writers at Jack Straw to meet each other, schedule voice workshops and interviews, and read a bit of your work.
-February: Write March: Curator interviews each writer, Voice workshops April: Performance workshop with KUOW host, anthology finialized May: Public Reading series (3 evenings/4 writers per night) at Jack Straw June: social get together Summer/Fall: podcast/radio production by staff producer (some input by writers may be needed) Fall: Public reading with all writers
+February: Write March: Curator interviews each writer, Voice workshops April: Performance workshop with KUOW host, anthology finialized May: Public Reading series (3 evenings/4 writers per night) at Jack Straw June: social get together Summer/Fall: podcast/radio production by staff producer (some input by writers may be needed), readings at various locations Fall: Public reading with all writers

 Is space to work and/or live provided?